Digitalchakra/kvmacademy/wordpress/wp-content/plugins/youtube-embed-plus/readme.txt

 5. YouTube Embed Screenshot 5: Wizard Search Results Screenshot

 == Changelog ==

-= YouTube Embed 8.1 =
-Fixes rare YouTube ID issue.

-= YouTube Embed 8.0 =
-Fixes rare ajax issue.

-= YouTube Embed 7.9 =
-YouTube searching and inserting now works in Text mode of the editor too.

-= YouTube Embed 7.8 =
-"At a Glance" direct access to YouTube posts/pages.

-= YouTube Embed 7.7 =
-Fixes black bar issue when no height/width is specified.

-= YouTube Embed 7.6 =
-Added notice about Google's HD problem.

-= YouTube Embed 7.5 =
-Ability to embed an entire channel as a playlist embed.

 = YouTube Embed 7.3 =
 Change the color of the progress bar from red to white.